zeusta/Docs/extensions/Guide By Functions/Magento 2/Reward Points Plus.md

 ![](./rp_images/image117.png)

-Set the number of point customer will be used in the order in the use customer reward points
+Set the number of point customer will be used in the order in the **Use Customer Reward Points**

 ![](./rp_images/image119.png)